OUR STAFF

 Brandon Lampkin

 Brandon began his singing career as an entertainer at Six Flags Great America.
-During the school year he is Choir Director at YMCA of Metro Chicago, which offers after-school programs to students in underserved neighborhoods.
+During the school year he was Choir Director at YMCA of Metro Chicago, which offers after-school programs to students in underserved neighborhoods.
 Brandon served as Choir Consultant for DuSable Leadership Academy and spent eight years as Minister of Music for New Revelation of Holiness M.B.
 Church.
 He joined PTDYA as a music instructor in 2019.

 JUSTIN REYNOLDS